Phishing is a method used by criminals to collect information-such as passwords or personal information-by masquerading as a trusted source.

 What to do

 The most important thing is not to reply or click on any supplied links or open any attachments.
 ANU email filters should block most phishing email attempts.
-However if you do receive a suspicious email please forward the email with attachment to the Service Desk titled 'Suspected Spam'.
+However if you do receive a suspicious email, please report the email as phishing or SPAM through your Outlook.

-If you belive you've been scammed please change your password immediatly at Identity and call the Service Desk for assistance.
+2. change your password immediately at Identity (call the Service Desk for assistance)

 Any email claiming to be from ANU should be reported to ANU IT Security immediately.